A topic from the subject of Analytical Chemistry in Chemistry.

 There are two main types of gravimetric analysis experiments:

-• Volatilization gravimetry: The analyte is converted into a volatile compound, which is then collected and weighed to determine the amount of analyte present.
+• Volatilization gravimetry: The analyte is converted into a volatile compound, which is then evaporated, and the remaining residue is weighed to determine the amount of analyte present.
+The loss in mass corresponds to the analyte.

 Data Analysis

 The data obtained from gravimetric analysis is used to calculate the amount of analyte present in the sample.
-The following formula is used:
+The calculations depend on the specific type of gravimetric analysis performed.
+For precipitation gravimetry, a common calculation is:

-Mass of analyte = (Mass of precipitate - Mass of filter paper) / Molar mass of precipitate
+Mass of analyte = (Mass of precipitate) x (Molar mass of analyte / Molar mass of precipitate)

 Applications